 What will you be doing?

-As Volunteer Speaker, you will perform the following tasks:
+As event manager, you will perform the following tasks:

 - Lead on the organisation, planning and management of a fundraising event in your local area